CHIP-SPV/hipMM/docs/install/BUILD.rst

 ..
 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
 ..
 SOFTWARE.

-Building and installing hipMM from Source
+Building and installing hipMM from source
 =========================================

 In the following, we give a detailed overview on how to build the C++